SciRuby/daru/README.md

 * Multiple column assignment with []=
 * Creation of DataFrame from Array of Arrays.
 * Multiple value assignment for vectors with []=.
-* Load DataFrame from multiple sources (excel, SQL, etc.)
+* Load DataFrame from multiple sources (excel, SQL, etc.).
+* Support for mixed numeric, symbol, string index for Vector and DataFrame.